XavierDedenbach/surfacemapper/docs/api_documentation.md

 The Surface Mapper API provides endpoints for surface data processing, volume calculations, and analysis.
 This document describes all available endpoints, request/response formats, and usage examples.

+## Coordinate System Requirements

+All API endpoints that process surface data require coordinates to be in UTM (meters).
+The system will automatically project WGS84 coordinates to UTM for SHP files and boundaries, but PLY files must be in UTM.
+All outputs are in UTM (meters).
+Calculations assume UTM coordinates.

+- SHP files: Projected from WGS84 to UTM automatically (mesh operations and boundary are projected together; project together)
+- PLY files: Must be in UTM coordinates
+- Boundaries: Projected from WGS84 to UTM automatically
+- All returned coordinates, areas, and volumes are in UTM (meters)

+**Note:** All relevant endpoints (upload, process, results, visualization) require and return UTM coordinates.
+All mesh operations are performed in UTM coordinates only.
+SHP workflows project mesh and boundary together before mesh operations (project together).

 ## Base URL

 ```